 The critical point for a breeder to understand is that selling a new variety starts a clock ticking.
 From the first date of sale in Australia a PBR must be filed within 12 months in order to be eligible for protection.
 I recommend seeking professional advice before anyone makes a new plant public, selling it in any form or distributing material.
 You’d surely kick yourself if you developed that elusive blue rose and couldn’t protect it.
 The first date of sale also has implications in other countries.
 Should you wish your plant to be protected around the globe, think twice and make sure you understand exactly how the system operates.
 You wouldn’t give that novel away without professional advice, so don’t do it with your new plant either.

-The company I work for, Plants Management Australia, is a professional agent that acts on behalf of breeders, filing all PBR applications, overseeing the trials and ensuring that breeders always maintain their own intellectual property.
+Plants Management Australia is one of the professional agents that acts on behalf of breeders, filing all PBR applications, overseeing the trials and ensuring that breeders always maintain their own intellectual property.
 If you seek the help of a professional, always enquire as to whose name the application will be held in.
 I believe the breeder should always have control of their invention.

 You can recognize plants covered by PBR protection in Australia by the PBR logo on their label (see left).
 Next time you’re in a garden centre be rest assured that when purchasing a PBR protected plant that a proportion of the sale is being returned to the plant breeder.
 It’s a just reward for all their hard work and dedication.